hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | 2012 | Helmets | 149.71669 |
 | 2013 | Helmets | 543.21975 |

+*Findings & Recommendations*
+- Findings: Seasonal discount costs for Helmets surged over 3.5 times from 2012 ($150) to 2013 ($540) -> This indicates significant expansion of seasonal promotions or increased need to boost demand for this category.
+- Recommendations
+  + Monitor seasonal discount expenses closely to avoid excessive margin erosion
+  + Evaluate the effectiveness of current discount campaigns on Helmets and consider adjusting promotion levels or channels
+  + Analyze sales data alongside discount costs to ensure increased spending translates into proportional revenue growth and optimize marketing budget

 **QUERY 5 -- Retention rate of Customer in 2014 with status of Successfully Shipped (Cohort Analysis)**